zzzprojects/EntityFramework-FAQ/docs2/pages/documentations/data-annotations/key.md

 }
 ```

-The `Book` class follow the default code first conventions, and `Category` class doesn't follow the default conventions and uses `CatId` instead.
+The `Book` class follow the default code first conventions, and the name of the key field in the `Category` class does not meet the Entity Framework naming convention for entity keys.

  - If code first does not find a property that matches the default convention, it will throw an exception because Entity Framework requires a key property.
  - The `Key` attribute overrides this default convention, you can use the key annotation to specify which property is to be used as the EntityKey.